Neuroscience and immuno-science segments

-Bristol-Myers Squibb’s (BMY) neuroscience segment sales fell over 37% in 3Q16, while the immunoscience segment sales rose ~18% in 3Q16 as compared to 3Q15.
-The neuroscience segment is represented by the drug Abilify, while the immunoscience segment is represented by the drug Orencia.
+Bristol-Myers Squibb’s (BMY) neuroscience and immuno-science segments have much lower sales than other segments.
+The neuroscience segment is represented by the drug Abilify, while the immuno-science segment is represented by the drug Orencia.

-Abilify is an antipsychotic agent used in the treatment of schizophrenia and major depressive disorders and is a part of the company’s alliance with Otsuka Pharmaceutical.
+Abilify is an antipsychotic agent used in the treatment of schizophrenia and major depressive disorders and is a part of the company’s alliance with Otsuka Pharmaceutical Co.

 Orencia is a fusion protein used in rheumatoid arthritis and related indications.
-Orencia revenues rose ~18% to $572 million in 3Q16, following higher demand and higher net selling average prices.
+Orencia’s revenues are expected to increase to ~$510 million for 2Q16, following higher demand for the drug.

-Other drugs for the treatment of rheumatoid arthritis include Abbvie’s (ABBV) Humira, Amgen’s (AMGN) Enbrel, and Pfizer’s (PFE) Celebrex.
-Investors can consider the VanEck Vectors Pharmaceutical ETF (PPH), which holds 5.3% of its total assets in Bristol-Myers Squibb in order to divest the risk.
+Other drugs for the treatment of rheumatoid arthritis include AbbVie’s (ABBV) Humira, Amgen’s (AMGN) Enbrel, and Pfizer’s (PFE) Celebrex.
+To diversify risk, you can consider the iShares U.S. Healthcare ETF (IYH), which holds 4.4% of its total assets in Bristol-Myers Squibb.